 Students must take required courses in the relevant Engineering program.

 Students must take first-year Law.
 No courses outside of Law may be taken during this year.

 Students will take, as approved, required and elective courses from both the Faculty of Law and the Faculty of Engineering.

 (c)†additional Law courses totaling at least 25 credit hours, of which one course must have an essay requirement of at least two credit weights;

-(e)†Engineering courses as detailed in the Faculty of Engineering section of the Academic Calendar for each of the specific combined degree programs: Chemical Engineering and Law, Civil Engineering and Law, Electrical Engineering and Law, Integrated Engineering and Law, Mechanical Engineering and Law, and Software Engineering and Law.
+d) Courses as detailed in the Faculty of Engineering section of the Academic Calendar for each of the specific combined degree programs: Chemical Engineering and Law, Civil Engineering and Law, Electrical Engineering and Law, Green Process Engineering and Law, Integrated Engineering and Law, Mechanical Engineering and Law, and Software Engineering and Law.